Notch-Peak Filter

 | `on

 If the checkbox is selected, the 3 dB bandwidth is set through the BW port.
-If unchecked, the 3 dB bandwidth is set in the 3 dB bandwidth (Hz) parameter.
+If unchecked, the 3 dB bandwidth is set in the 3 dB bandwidth (Hz) parameters.

 Dependencies

-To use this parameter, set the Filter specification to Bandwidth and centre frequency
+To use this parameter, set the Filter specification parameters to Bandwidth and centre frequency

 .